The Best Way to Pack for Moving: A Systematic Room-By-Room Approach

 Sensitive documents: While movers will take these, you’ll want to keep your important documents with you.
 Period.

-Plants: Many moving companies won’t transport your plants, especially on interstate moves.
+Plants: Many moving companies won’t transport your plants, especially when using an interstate moving company.
 Get a tarp for the back seat of your car, and make sure all plants are potted and secured so they don’t tip over during the move.

 Bonus Tips